 If you cannot get to the library

-If you are confined to your home because of illness, disability or injury, then the library service, in partnership with WRVS, may be able to deliver books and recorded sound to your door.
-Contact your local library or email email@example.com for further information.
+If you are confined to your home because of illness, disability or injury, Devon Libraries in partnership with the Royal Voluntary Service may be able to deliver books and audio books to your door.

 Library members with Internet access can also use some library services at home via this website.
 You just need your library card number to use our online reference, such as Encyclopaedia Britannica, Newsbank UK Newspapers, Naxos Music Library and many others, and with your library card number and PIN, you can renew and reserve items online.
 If you don't know your PIN, ask a member of staff next time you visit, or phone our Customer Services Centre on 0845 155 1001.